-Taking a distribution from a tax qualified retirement plan, such as a 401(k), prior to age 59 ½ is generally subject to a 10 percent early withdrawal tax penalty.
-However, the IRS rule of 55 may allow you to receive a distribution after attaining age 55 (and before age 59 ½) without triggering the early penalty if your plan provides for such distributions.
+Taking a distribution from a tax-qualified retirement plan, such as a 401(k), prior to age 59 ½ is generally subject to a 10 percent early withdrawal tax penalty.
+However, the IRS rule of 55 may allow you to receive a distribution after reaching age 55 (and before age 59 ½) without triggering the early penalty if your plan provides for such distributions.

-The distribution would still be subject to an income tax withholding rate of 20 percent, however.
-(If it turns out that 20 percent is more than you owe based on your total taxable income, you will get a refund after filing your yearly tax return.)
+Any distribution would still be subject to an income tax withholding rate of 20 percent, however.
+(If it turns out that 20 percent is more than you owe based on your total taxable income, you’ll get a refund after filing your yearly tax return.)

-It’s important to note that the rule of 55 does not apply to traditional or Roth IRAs.
+It’s important to note that the rule of 55 does not apply to all 401(k)s and is not available at all for traditional or Roth IRAs.